PPL Center: History

-Rebuilding an arena on the site of the Spectrum in Philadelphia was rejected in favor of the more profitable Xfinity Live! project and a new 180-room Renaissance by Marriott hotel.
+Rebuilding an arena on the site of the Spectrum in Philadelphia was rejected in favor of the more profitable Stateside Live! project and a new 180-room Renaissance by Marriott hotel.
 The competition to build a new arena for the Phantoms in 2008 was primarily between Allentown and Camden, New Jersey.
 While Camden was closer, Allentown had a more elaborate proposal which helped secure Allentown's bid for the team.

-Plans to build the PPL Center at the corner of 7th and Hamilton Streets in Center City Allentown were announced in late 2009.
+Plans to build the PPL Center at the corner of 7th and Hamilton streets in Center City Allentown were announced in late 2009.
 For much of 2009 and 2010, the focus of the project was on securing funding.
 The project took a major leap forward in 2011 when several properties were purchased by the city of Allentown to help clear the way for the project to begin.
 By the end of January 2012, all of the properties had been purchased with final demolition of all buildings occurring in early February 2012.

 Sports

 The arena plays host to the Lehigh Valley Phantoms of the American Hockey League, the primary development hockey team of the Philadelphia Flyers.
 It had been home to the Lehigh Valley Steelhawks, an indoor football team, who played four seasons in the arena from 2015 to 2018.
-It also served as the site for the last remaining home games and two home playoff games for the Arena Football League's Philadelphia Soul due to the Wells Fargo Center in Philadelphia hosting the Democratic National Convention in 2016.
-The arena has hosted an NHL preseason game "Flyers in the Valley" every year since 2016.
+It also served as the site for the last remaining home games and two home playoff games for the Arena Football League's Philadelphia Soul while the Wells Fargo Center in Philadelphia was hosting the 2016 Democratic National Convention.
+The arena has hosted the NHL preseason game, called "Flyers in the Valley", annually since 2016.

 Since 2016, the arena also hosts the Allentown Indoor Race, a midget car racing event of the Indoor Auto Racing Championship Series.

+Concerts

+Since its opening in 2014, PPL Center has hosted a number of notable concerts, including: